 top of page

-• Writer's pictureS.J.
+Writer's pictureS.J.

 Netflix

-There are occasionally small glimpses of promise in the show thanks to some changes of pace that come from the writing team lead by Flanagan and Fong, namely with how few of the youth's stories are brought to life.
+There are occasionally small glimpses of promise in the show thanks to some changes of pace that come from the writing team led by Flanagan and Leah Fong, namely with how some of the youth's stories are brought to life.
 Episodes five and nine are good examples, riffing on video games and old action films.
 On the flip side, those stories also underline the different levels of maturity that the main cast have as performers.
 Sapkota is a clear standout from the pack, constantly being a step ahead of his scene partners when it comes to reactions and voice control especially.
 Benson holds her own well enough as the lead but two others that have significant presence—them being Codd and Rigney—are seemingly thrown to the wolves as former's comedic timing invokes sighs more than laughs, while latter is mostly desperately just waiting to say his line without even reacting to others speaking before him.

 To be fair, you also notice those kinds of inconsistencies from actors when you as a viewer are scrambling to find something else to focus on when some of the filmmaking choices are so misguided.
-There's so much overcompensating happening with the direction (by likes of Flanagan and Morgan Beggs) that editing and sound work become a nightmare on their own; it's not an exaggeration to say that every jump scare is executed with sudden percussive hits and reverb-soaked yells that are always way too loud.
+There's so much overcompensating happening with the direction (contributors include Flanagan and Morgan Beggs) that editing and sound work become a nightmare on their own; it's not an exaggeration to say that every jump scare is executed with sudden percussive hits and reverb-soaked yells that are always way too loud.
 Those moments make you want to quit the series altogether since there's not much else to be invested in.
 Natsuki and Amesh's relationship has some ideas about loneliness and connection but you also have to suffer through Ilonka and Kevin's sub-zero chemistry or multiple uninteresting conspiracies.
 That's not great because our time is certainly limited on this earth.

 Smileys: Sauriyan Sapkota